High Speed Rail Authority: Establishment and previous incarnations

+Prior to the establishment of the Authority, the government had tasked the National Faster Rail Agency to explore a variety of faster rail options.

 In a speech in Newcastle on 2 January 2022, then-Opposition Leader Anthony Albanese promised, if he was successful in the 2022 federal election, to build a high-speed rail line between Sydney and Newcastle.
 Part of this commitment included an allocation of $500 million for planning, land purchases and early works, along with establishing a dedicated authority to deliver an eventual line from Melbourne to Brisbane.
 This mirrored a similar announcement by the Labor Party in November 2021, and a similar promise made at the 2019 federal election.
 The promise was criticised by members of the Liberal Party, with the then-Urban Infrastructure Minister Paul Fletcher saying that Albanese "[needed] to come clean" regarding the cost and the party vice-president Teena McQueen saying the proposal was "not cost effective".
 In contrast, The Australia Institute's Ebony Bennett said that it was a "smart announcement", adding that it would be popular "in areas [...] that stand to benefit a lot", including Newcastle.

 In September 2022, the recently elected Albanese government introduced legislation to establish a new national High Speed Rail Authority.
 The Infrastructure Minister Catherine King said the Authority would have an expert board and be tasked with overseeing "the construction and operation of a high-speed rail network along Australia's eastern seaboard" between Melbourne, Canberra, Sydney and Brisbane.
 The authority would consult with state governments, give advice to the federal government, and develop standards to ensure an interoperable high-speed rail network across jurisdictions.
 King announced the Authority would advance the government's first priority of providing high-speed rail between Sydney and Newcastle, to which the government committed $500 million to commence early works and secure corridors.
 The Bill would abolish the National Faster Rail Agency and absorb its functions into the new authority.
 The Bill was passed by both houses on 24 November 2022, and gained assent on 12 December 2022.

-The authority commenced operations on 13 June 2023, and the CEO Tim Parker was appointed on 11 January 2024.
+The authority commenced operations on 13 June 2023, at which time the National Faster Rail Agency ceased operations, and all employees were transferred to either the Authority or the DITRDCA.
+The CEO Tim Parker was appointed on 11 January 2024.

-National Faster Rail Agency

-In the 2019–20 budget, the Australian Government established the National Faster Rail Agency (NFRA), its purpose being to support "economic growth and social opportunity through faster rail connections between major capital cities and growing regional centres", and was tasked with producing a number of business cases for higher-speed rail between capital cities and regional centres.
-The government allocated $40 million to assess five fast rail corridors: